Are Christmas Trees Safe For Dogs?

-Your Christmas Tree bring Joy During the Holidays, but it can also bring danger to your Dogs and other pets.
+Your Christmas tree brings joy during the holidays, but it can also bring danger to your dogs and other pets.
 Apart from you, your dog may think that your Christmas tree is her friend during the holidays and cannot see the perils that tree can represent.
-Most dogs are instinctively drawn to its inviting smell, but beware; that natural curiosity can lead to the risk of serious injury or worse.
+Most dogs are instinctively drawn to its inviting smell, but beware; that natural curiosity can lead to the risk of severe injury or worse.
 Your dog’s temperament and demeanor will play a role in how much mischief she might find herself in.
-Even the most well behaved canine will find it hard to resist the temptation of a Christmas tree and its trimmings.
+Even the most well-behaved dog will find it hard to resist the temptation of a Christmas tree and its trimmings.
 Short of 24/7 supervision, the next best line of defense to ensure her safety is to take precautions that could eliminate or at least minimize risk to your dog’s health.

 Be extra careful with artificial trees as the small pieces are plastic and not organic.
-These small pieces of plastic can get lodged in her digestive tract and lead to illness, large veterinary bills and even death in extreme cases.
+These little plastic pieces can get lodged in her digestive tract and lead to illness, large veterinary bills, and even death in extreme cases.
 You can spray an organic dog repellent on your tree to try and minimize the risks.

 For more information on Christmas tree safety for you dog, see our article ‘Is Christmas Tree Water Safe for Dogs?‘